 The legend states that Joseph then entrusted the Grail to someone who is named Brons or Brân, who may have been one of Joseph’s companions, or possibly even his brother or brother-in-law.
 This man became the second Guardian of the Grail after Joseph.
 There are links here to Brân the Blessed, another great Celtic hero and protector of Britain.
 Brân was reputed to own a magic cauldron that could restore life.
 He was mortally wounded, and before his death he commanded that his head be buried at the White Mount, in what is now London, to serve as a talisman protecting the Land.
 This is reputedly now the site of the Tower of London.

 The reason Augustine landed in Kent and was able to establish his church at Canterbury was because Kent was already converted to the Church of Rome.
-The Kentish king Ethelbert had a few years earlier married Bertha, the daughter of the Merovingian king Charibert.
+The Kentish king Aethelbert had a few years earlier married Bertha, the daughter of the Merovingian king Charibert.
 The marriage arrangement stipulated that Bertha be allowed to continue her faith, and she thus established a core of adherents to the Church of Rome amongst the English, who were still predominantly pagan.
-The bloodline of Christ would thus have continued through the sons of Ethelbert, although, ironically, Ethelbert’s son and successor, Eadbald, remained a pagan.
-The strife that followed Ethelbert’s death to establish Christianity amongst the English, and in opposition to the Celtic church, resulted in considerable conflict in the land.
-It is quite possible that if the legend of the Merovingian descend had leaked out, then rumours of the true Grail being with the Saxons and not the Celt would have caused considerable confusion and consternation amongst the followers of Christ.
+The bloodline of Christ would thus have continued through the sons of Aethelbert, although, ironically, Aethelbert’s son and successor, Eadbald, reamained a pagan.
+The strife that followed Aethelbert’s death to establish Christianity amongst the English, and in opposition to the Celtic church, resulted in considerable conflict in the land.
+It is quite possible that if the legend of the Merovingian descend had leaked out, then rumours of the true Grail being with the Saxons and not the Celts would have cause considerable confusion and consternation amongst the followers of Christ.
 Who were they to follow?
 What was the answer?
 Indeed, what was the question?

 Maybe here we have some hint of the problem that faced Peredur/Percival.
 His failure to ask the right question and consider the nature of the Grail meant that the Land was not restored.
 We can start to see that what was facing the Grail Questers was the whole problem about who they should be following.
 Was the Church of Rome the real harbour of the Grail of Christ, or did it still rest firmly with the British, through the Fisher King?